Everything You Need To Know About Cash Flow Analysis & Lending Options For Your Business

 Even though it may be normal for a business to experience negative cash flow for a period of time, understand that it can hamper your ability to get a small business loan or financing.

-You may have more financing options if you have good credit (personal and/or business credit) and are willing to provide a personal guarantee.
-Collateral can be helpful as well.
+You may have more financing options if you have good credit (personal and/or business credit scores) and are willing to provide a personal guarantee.

-Ideally, though, you want to try to plan ahead.
+Ideally, you want to try to plan ahead.
 While you may not feel like you need financing when you have a healthy amount of money in your business bank account, that may be the best time to apply for a line of credit or other types of financing you anticipate needing in the future.
 It’s best to apply for small business financing before you are in desperate need of cash for working capital.

-This article was originally written on July 29, 2022 and updated on July 21, 2023.
+This article was originally written on July 29, 2022 and updated on September 13, 2024.

 Rate This Article